 Halloween movie night

 You can’t go wrong with a movie night and there’s so many classic Halloween films to watch with your kids.
 Decorate the front room with Halloween decorations, eBay, Sainsbury’s and Wilkos are good places to look if you need to get some.
 Get in your comfiest pyjamas and get cosy on the sofa with a bowl of sweets.
-We recommend Hocus Pocus, The Addams Family and Corpse Bride!
+We recommend Hocus Pocus 1 and 2, The Addams Family and Corpse Bride!

 Pumpkin carving and baking

 Pumpkin carving is a classic Halloween tradition and something your kids will love to help you with.
 Get creative and take a look on Google, Instagram and Pinterest for carving inspiration.
 Pumpkins you buy to carve may not be the tastiest but you can find eating pumpkins that you can use the flesh from to bake some delicious spiced pumpkin goodies.
 Waitrose have some tasty Halloween recipes here but remember to click out from their retailer page on KidStart if you’re planning on shopping so you can save too!